top of page

 There are classically three stages to a frozen shoulder:

-3. “the thawing phase” the shoulder will gradually start to loosen, movement will increase and pain will reduce.
-To recover from this stage can take anything from a few months to years!
+3. In “the thawing phase” the shoulder will gradually start to loosen, movement will increase and pain will reduce.
+Recovering from this stage can take anything from a few months to years!

-Causes of Shoulder pain The shoulder is a complex joint that is able to carry out a number of movements and functions.
+Causes of Shoulder pain The shoulder is a complex joint that can carry out several movements and functions.
 As a result, there are many causes of shoulder pain.
 Osteopaths are highly trained to diagnose and treat many conditions of the shoulder.
-Using orthopaedic, medical and Osteopathic examination we are able to identify exactly what is causing your shoulder pain and treat it accordingly.
+Using orthopaedic, medical and Osteopathic examination we can identify exactly what is causing your shoulder pain and treat it accordingly.

 The most common shoulder problems that we see at Whole Health Osteopathy are: